opf/openproject/doc/operation_guides/manual/installation-guide.md

 OpenProject can be extended by various plug-ins, which extend OpenProject's capabilities.
 For general information and a list of all plug-ins known to us, refer to to the [plug-in page](https://community.openproject.org/projects/openproject/wiki/OpenProject_Plug-Ins).

 OpenProject plug-ins are separated in ruby gems.
-You can install them by listing them in a file called `Gemfile.plugin`.
-An example `Gemfile.plugin` file looks like this:
+You can install them by listing them in a file called `Gemfile.plugins`.
+An example `Gemfile.plugins` file looks like this:

 ```ruby
 # Required by backlogs